 Spain

-There is a date band at the right hand side showing the day, month and year; in this case the first of Septmber 2004.
+There is a white date band at the right hand side showing the day and month in Roman above the year (01 February 2004).

 Used vehicle dealer series